helindustries/hi-embedded-build-system/README.md

 ## Setup

 To configure the build system, create a Config.mk file in the repositories root directory.
 You can find an example in _Documents/Config.examples.mk_.
+Can check the _Common.mk_ and _Toolchain.mk_ for variables, that are already available at that step to help you.

 ## Usage